 If you have a matching rug and no place to put it, why not use the rug as an upholstery material for your chair back?
 Plush rugs can also be used, with the added benefit that the chair back will stay cleaner for longer, so the rug will remain in good condition.
 Patterned or picture rugs are also a great choice for chair backs.

 The design elements such as gimp, edging, and tassels can all be combined to create a brilliant cover that you can add to your chair, focusing attention with fun rewards for the viewer to discover, like pom pom tassels or fringes at the back of the chair.

 What to Consider When Thinking of an Alternative Chair Back

 By now, you are probably rearing to get at your furniture to get creative and make unique chair backs that will wow your friends and family when they visit.
 Before you rush out and raid the local haberdashery store, there are a few things to consider:

 Whatever you decide to put at the back of your chairs, it must be functional.
 Chairs need to be vacuumed regularly, so stapling on some paper flowers isn’t going to end well.
 However, if you opt for laser-cut polyester flowers, you have a winner.

 - Consider Your Family and Pets

-If you have a two-year-old who runs all over, pulling at everything, then you should avoid heavily tasseled furniture as these will not survive long.
+If you have a two-year-old who runs all over, pulling at everything, you should avoid heavily tasseled furniture as these will not survive long.
 Likewise, that pom pom trim you want to layer along the back of your chair will become a source of amusement for your cat and also won’t last long.